ASSESSMENTS

 • Minimum of 4 weeks postgraduate training in emergency medicine, general surgery, internal medicine, obstetrics/gynecology, pediatrics, and psychiatry.

-Evidence demonstrating 24 weeks (960 hours) of clinical practice as a family physician or general practitioner in the immediately preceding three years (virtual-care will be considered, however a minimum of 850 hours must be in-person care).
-Preference will be given to applicants with recent clinical practice experience.
+Applicants must have evidence demonstrating 960 hours of clinical practice as a family physician or general practitioner in the immediately preceding three years (virtual-care will be considered, however a minimum of 720 hours must be in-person care).

 • Valid Medical Identification Number for Canada (MINC)